zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-## Studio B ($20 - $45/Hour)
+## Studio B

-$15 BYOC - Bring your own computer and produce your own music.
+$20 BYOC - Bring your own computer and produce your own music.
 You can rent our space and equipment to do your own recording and production.
 (Engineer not included.
 Contact us below for more information.)

+$25 - Studio B session with assistant engineer Gage

 $50 - Studio B specializes in recording podcasts and bands.
 With a larger, more open area,  this space is perfect for large equipment and groups of people.
 Focus on production/recording in Studio B, then bring it over to Studio A for post-production (Mixing and Mastering)